Aug. 4, 2025 - Judging Freedom - Judge Andrew Napolitano

 But I think, you know, I mean, the Pentagon must be pulling their hair out about these tweets.

-And it wasn't just Trump, because I think something more important was earlier this month when General Kellogg said, well, you know, Trump should send the entire Ohio-class submarines.
+Because I think something more important was earlier this month when General Kellogg said, well, you know, Trump should send the entire Ohio class submarines.

 And, you know, this is, I mean, extraordinarily stupid in not understanding what is the purpose of these submarines, completely misguided.

-But secondly, I mean, a really extremely important insight that comes from that is, you know, he said to expose whether Putin is bluffing.
+But secondly, I mean, a really extremely important, important insight that comes from that is, you know, he said to expose whether Putin is bluffing.

-It suggests that he has been advising Trump, that he believes Putin is bluffing, and that only that a little bit more pressure here or a few sanctions there, along with Lindsey Graham and Putin is about to fold.
+It suggests that he has been advising Trump that he believes Putin is bluffing and that only that a little bit more pressure here or a few sanctions there along with Lindsey Graham and Putin is about to fold.

 And, you know, Putin has made this clear and clear.